≡ Menu

 Update (2011): Roughly five years after I first bought the 70-200mm VR and I still find it to be one of the sharpest lenses I’ve ever used.
 I’ve been shooting it wide open lately, at f/2.8, and the images are just tack sharp — and the bokeh is beautiful.
 The 70-200 remains one of my all-time favorite lenses.

-• Nikon 85mm f/1.4G prime lens (October 2011)
+• Nikon 85mm f/1.4G prime lens (October 2011) (Still using this on my Nikon Z8 thanks to Nikon’s FTZ II adapter)

 Over the past year, I’ve been shooting more of my images with an 85mm prime (the Nikkor f/1.4D) than any other single lens.
 It’s a terrific focal length, I can shoot with a very shallow depth of field, it’s terrific for low light, it can’t be beat for portraits, and it’s even amazing for landscapes.
 When Nikon introduced a newer version of its classic portrait lens, I hesitated to upgrade — could the new “G” lens possibly be an improvement over the old “D” lens?
 But the reviews convinced me that it was an important move up — I spend so much time with an 85mm on my D700 that small improvements would be well worth the price.